 The Process of Making Wood Coasters

-Sand one side until it's nice and smooth, slap on some natural stain or carve a nice picture or practice wood burning ancient hieroglyphics - polyurethane that baby so she's nice and waterproof, glue on the felt and you are ready to enjoy the fruits of your labor.
+Sand one side until it’s nice and smooth, slap on some natural stain, carve a nice picture, or practice wood burning ancient hieroglyphics – you can really use your imagination to design them however you’d like.

-If you aren't the Do It Yourself type (why are you searching for How to Make Wood Coasters?) then you can always turn to the fine folks at Amazon - and the hard wood coasters for sale below.
+If you aren’t the Do It Yourself type (or simply want a quick option for a gift) then you can always turn to the fine folks at Amazon – and the pre-made hard wood coasters they have for sale.

 Those coasters look amazing.
 I think I’m going to try that eventually.
 I recently finished making a bed out of wood, which was a bit different.. but this seems very practical.
 Thanks!